sipeed/sipeed_wiki/docs/hardware/en/lichee/RV/RV.md

 > Edit on 2022.05.13

 ## Overview
 Lichee RV - Nezha CM is a compute module with modular design, equipped with Allwinner D1 chip (based on T-Head XuanTie C906 core), 512MB DDR3 RAM.
-It can boot from TF card or SD-NAND, uses two sets of M.2 b key 67 pin connectors to route all IO, making it convient for wide use and easy to replace.
+It can boot from TF card or SD-NAND, uses two sets of M.2 b key 67 pin connectors to route all IO, making it convenient for wide use and easy to replace.

 ![](./../assets/RV/D1-4.jpg)